svanlaere/jpg2avif/README.md

 # Batch convert JPG to AVIF
-For personal use I created a simple bash script to batch convert large amounts of JPG to AVIF images.
+For personal use I created a simple bash script to batch convert large amounts of images from JPG to AVIF format.
 Nothing fancy, but perhaps it helps someone else too.

 ## Install